Updates to the Unclaimed/Abandoned Motor Vehicle Law

 Within five (5) calendar days from the date the vehicle was first considered “unclaimed” by the person or entity in possession of a motor vehicle, the vehicle must be reported as

 “unclaimed” to the DOR through the Unclaimed/Abandoned portal.
-A forty-five (45) day hold will be placed on the vehicle title record in order to protect the person or entity’s
+A sixty (60) day hold will be placed on the vehicle title record in order to protect the person or entity’s

 interest in the vehicle.